Battle of Thermopylae: Sources

-The primary source for the Greco-Persian Wars is the Greek historian Herodotus.
-The Sicilian historian Diodorus Siculus, writing in the 1st century BC in his Bibliotheca historica, also provides an account of the Greco-Persian Wars, partially derived from the earlier Greek historian Ephorus.
-Diodorus is fairly consistent with Herodotus' writings.
+The primary source for the Graeco-Persian Wars is the Greek historian Herodotus.
+The Sicilian historian Diodorus Siculus, writing in the 1st century BC in his Bibliotheca historica, also provides an account of the Graeco-Persian Wars, partially derived from the earlier Greek historian Ephorus.
+Diodorus is fairly consistent with Herodotus's writings.
 These wars are also described in less detail by a number of other ancient historians including Plutarch, Ctesias of Cnidus, and are referred to by other authors, as by Aeschylus in The Persians.

-Archaeological evidence, such as the Serpent Column (now in the Hippodrome of Constantinople), also supports some of Herodotus' specific reports.
+Archaeological evidence, such as the Serpent Column (now in the Hippodrome of Constantinople), also supports some of Herodotus's specific reports.
 George B. Grundy was the first modern historian to do a thorough topographical survey of Thermopylae, and led some modern writers (such as Liddell Hart) to revise their views of certain aspects of the battle.
 Grundy also explored Plataea and wrote a treatise on that battle.

-On the Battle of Thermopylae itself, two principal sources, Herodotus' and Simonides' accounts, survive.
-Herodotus' account in Book VII of his Histories is such an important source that Paul Cartledge wrote: "we either write a history of Thermopylae with [Herodotus], or not at all".
+On the Battle of Thermopylae itself, two principal sources, Herodotus's and Simonides's accounts, survive.
+Herodotus's account in Book VII of his Histories is such an important source that Paul Cartledge wrote: "we either write a history of Thermopylae with [Herodotus], or not at all".
 Also surviving is an epitome of the account of Ctesias, by the eighth-century Byzantine Photios, though this is "almost worse than useless", missing key events in the battle such as the betrayal of Ephialtes, and the account of Diodorus Siculus in his Universal History.
-Diodorus' account seems to have been based on that of Ephorus and contains one significant deviation from Herodotus' account: a supposed night attack against the Persian camp, of which modern scholars have tended to be skeptical.
+Diodorus seems to have based his account on that of Ephorus and contains one significant deviation from Herodotus's account: a supposed night attack against the Persian camp, of which modern scholars have tended to be skeptical.